Marketing and advertising

 - for a company: ABC Realty Ltd, licensed under the Real Estate Agents Act 2008.

 Licensees with a salesperson's licence can describe themselves as a licensed salesperson (or simply licensee) but not as a licensed agent.
-It is OK for salespersons to use the term 'agent' in a generic sense because that is the word consumers often use but not on your marketing or advertising.
+It is OK for salespersons to use the term 'agent' in a generic sense because that is the word consumers often use.

 Examples for a licensed salesperson: